 Nope.
-Not crap, not crud, not croutons!
+Not crap, not crud, no, not even COVID!
 College!
 For my junior year and up until about the middle of my senior year, this word was strictly prohibited.
 Of course, the next chapter is exciting, but it is also one of the most nerve-wracking, heart-wrenching processes to go through.
 Finally, you find out if the all-nighters pulled, the social events missed, the essays written, and the tests taken were worth it.
 It is with the weight of your world on your shoulders that you hand over your fate to admissions counselors across the nation who (in your mind) will make or break the entirety of your future.
 Your countless hours of blood, sweat, and tears are evaluated and accepted, waitlisted, or denied in a span of minutes.
 It can come down to whether or not your admissions counselor is in a good mood - once you’ve submitted your applications, it is entirely out of your hands.

 The college process wreaked havoc on me, my family, and my friends.
 It impacted every single part of my life, and you know what?
 Rightfully so.
 As a high school junior or senior, college applications and decisions will impact the entirety of life as you know it.
 However, beyond doing your best in school and on your applications, it is completely beyond your control.
 That knowledge and the onslaught of emotion it provokes is nauseating.
 Seriously, I finished the process and am out the other end, but am still nauseated just thinking about it.

 A lot of my friends ended up accepted into their dream schools; some encountered rejection, but found better fits; others reluctantly committed to their last choices; and some found themselves so screwed by the system that they plan to re-apply next year.
 It’s an incredibly broad spectrum, but nonetheless, we all made it.